cran-task-views/Omics/Omics.md

-    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA).
-    `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM).
+    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omic integration method. `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM).
 -   *Prediction*: `r pkg("prioritylasso")` performs prediction from multiple omics using successive Lasso models using different priorities for the omics.